actyx-contrib/machine-demo-box/README.md

 * ... connecting a machine to an Actyx environment,
 * ... reading values from the machine,
-* ... visualizing values on a dashboard,
+* ... visualizing values on a dashboard, and
-* ... interacting using a web interface,
+* ... interacting using a web interface.

 It also comes with a mock data generator that produces random values for visualization, in case you don't have a PLC at hand.